 Most people confuse this condition with urinary tract infection.
-However, interstitial cystitis is a quite complicated condition which is characterized by intense pain and discomfort in the bladder.
+However, interstitial cystitis isary a complicated condition that is characterized by intense pain and discomfort in the bladder.
 The discomfort may also stretch to the pelvis area causing severe pain during urination and the constant urge to urinate.
-The disease makes the bladder’s capacity to hold urine weaken eventually it becomes inflamed.
-The bladder will be unable to function correctly causing frequent stops to the restroom even with less urine in the bladder.
+The disease weakens the bladder’s capacity to hold urine, leading to inflammation.
+The bladder will be unable to function correctly, causing frequent stops to the restroom even with less urine in the bladder.

 Naturopathic approach to Interstitial Cystitis

 Water plays an important role in cooling the burning sensations caused by inflammation inside the bladder.
-Plenty of Water also clears the toxic substances in urine to further reduce inflammation of the bladder.
+Drinking plenty of water also clears the toxic substances in urine to further reduce inflammation of the bladder.

-One of the best and natural way of getting rid of interstitial cystitis is through the use of Chinese herbal remedy known as acupuncture.
-This method plays a role of relieving a patient's symptoms particularly pain in the bladder or when urinating.
+One of the best and most natural ways of getting rid of interstitial cystitis is through the use of a Chinese herbal remedy known as acupuncture.
+This method plays a role in relieving a patient's symptoms, particularly pain in the bladder or when urinating.

 This kind of bath is used for people with severe pain in the pelvic area.
 It will help soothe both the vulva and perineum.
-In addition, it may assist to decrease the pain in the pelvic muscles and make them relax.
+In addition, it may assist in decreasing pain in the pelvic muscles, helping them to relax.

 This is aimed at reducing the frequent urge to urinate.
 You need to develop a routine instead of waiting until you feel a painful urge.
 At the start, you can make it a routine to use the restroom once an hour.